Maronite Cathedral of Saint George, Beirut

-Saint George Maronite Cathedral (كاتدرائية مار جرجس للموارنة) is the cathedral of the Maronite Catholic Archeparchy of Beirut, Archdiocese of the city of Beirut, Lebanon.
-Its construction, with a Neoclassical facade, interior and plan inspired by the Basilica di Santa Maria Maggiore, began in 1884 and ended in 1894.

-The cathedral was heavily hit and shelled during the Lebanese civil war and was plundered and defaced.
-A number of works of art that were looted have since been recovered, including the famous painting by Eugène Delacroix representing Saint George, the patron saint of the cathedral and of the Archdiocese of the city of Beirut.
-The cathedral was restored after the end of the hostilities and was re-inaugurated by the Maronite Patriarch Nasrallah Boutros Sfeir on 24 April 2000.
+Saint George Maronite Cathedral (كاتدرائية مار جرجس للموارنة) is the cathedral of the Maronite Catholic Archeparchy of Beirut, located in downtown Beirut, Lebanon.
+Constructed between 1884 and 1894 under Archbishop Joseph Debs, the cathedral stands on the site of an earlier 18th-century church dedicated to Saint George.
+Its Neoclassical facade and interior draw inspiration from the Basilica di Santa Maria Maggiore in Rome, featuring a basilica plan with a coffered gilded ceiling, marble and stucco walls, and a prominent altar canopy.
+The cathedral suffered extensive damage during the Lebanese civil war and was further affected by the 2020 Beirut explosion.
+It has undergone multiple restorations, including a major post-war rehabilitation completed in 1997 and reopening in 2000 by Maronite Patriarch Nasrallah Boutros Sfeir.
+The cathedral houses the cathedra of the Archbishop of Beirut and the chair used by Pope John Paul II during his 1997 visit.
+In 2016, a new 72-meter campanile was inaugurated, symbolizing interfaith harmony by matching the height of nearby Al-Amin mosque minarets.
+Beneath the cathedral's forecourt, significant archaeological remains, including a Hellenistic structure and Roman street fragments, have been preserved.

 Construction

-Postcard of Beirut showing the Saint George cathedral, early 20th century.

 The Cathedral of Saint George was built by Monsignor Joseph Debs, the Archbishop of Beirut, on the site of an earlier church that was also dedicated to the same saint.
 The earlier structure was built in 1755 to serve the Maronites of Beirut.
 Work began in 1884 using Roman columns from the temple of Deir El Qalaa in Beit Mery.
 The edifice was completed and consecrated on Palm Sunday in 1894.
 Built on the plan of a basilica with its nave and two lateral aisles separated by two rows of columns, the cathedral has a façade of neo-classical style designed by Italian architect Giuseppe Maggiore.
 The interior bears a general resemblance to that of Santa Maria Maggiore in Rome.

 The nave is covered with a coffered ceiling with gilded and a double wooden structure, covered with golden leaves on a beige background.
 The walls are decorated with stucco and marble.
 Above the main altar is a canopy four columns.
 At the rear, in the choir, is the cathedra (bishop throne) of the Archbishop of Beirut, and the chair used by Pope John Paul II during his pastoral visit to Lebanon in 1997.